 - Construction of the Rustenburg W2V project began in October 2018, with planned construction completion towards the first half of the 2020 Financial Year. - To date there has been a 99% health and safety record on site with no lost time due to injury. - Progress was impacted by work stoppages in early 2019, due to protest action by local community members and rogue business forums.
-A community engagement process was undertaken in conjunction with the Rustenburg Municipal Local Economic Development department with the aim of increasing community development and involvement. - made, boosting the local economy and enabling skills transfer.
+A community engagement process was undertaken in conjunction with the Rustenburg Municipal Local Economic Development department with the aim of increasing community development and involvement. - To date 102 local labour appointments and 15 local contract and supplier appointments have been made, boosting the local economy and enabling skills transfer.